pepmartinez/keuss/README.md

 ## About
-Keuss is an attempt or experiment to provide a serverless, persistent and high-available queue middleware supporting delays, using mongodb and redis to provide most of the backend needs
+Keuss is an attempt or experiment to provide a serverless, persistent and high-available queue middleware supporting delays/schedule, using mongodb and redis to provide most of the backend needs

-As it seems, the key to provide persistency, HA and load balance is to have a storage subsystem that provides that, and use it to store your queues.
+The underlying idea is that the key to provide persistency, HA and load balance is to have a storage subsystem that provides that, and use it to store your queues.
 Instead of reinventing the wheel by building such as storage I simply tried to adapt what's already out there